9. Further Open Rails Rolling Stock Features

 namespace and that it subclasses the abstract class of the desired system.
 It

-also references external assemblies with using
+also references external assemblies with using directives.
+OR makes the

 following .NET assemblies available to scripts: